chuckbergeron/etherplate/README.md

 `npm run ganache`

+(You may need to loosen up the permissions on the file, try `chmod 755 scripts/ganache.sh`)

 ### Compile the Solidity code

 Once Ganache is running, in another terminal window compile and migrate the contracts: